With the numerous health benefits and uncountable uses of coconut oil, you should be making your own Coconut Oil at home.

 - Use a sieve with a finer mesh to remove the tiniest particles from the coconut milk.

 - When done, cover the bowl of coconut milk and keep it in the fridge overnight.
+You do not have a fridge or NEPA took light?
+Click here or watch the second video below.

 - The next morning, you will see that the coconut oil has separated from the water and caked beautifully on top like a frozen lake.
+Yours did not cake?
+Click here to watch how I sort that out.

 - Take the caked white coconut oil and place in a clean dry stainless steel pot.
 The water remaining in the bowl still has some coconut taste and can be used to boil White Rice, prepare Jollof Coconut Rice, White Coconut Rice and any other recipe that calls for coconut milk.